edwinlzs/chainflow-docs/src/content/docs/api/classes/InputNode.md

 > **[setSources]**(`sources`, `callback`?): `void`

-Sets multiple source nodes to be combined into a single value for this input node
+Sets multiple source nodes to be merged into a single value for this input node

 #### Parameters